- Live Rates

 Are you thinking of refinancing your mortgage in the Portland, Oregon area?
 Wondering if it’s a good time for a refi?
 Here’s a market update to help you decide.

-Rising home values may also enable more Portland homeowners to refinance their mortgage loans in 2017 and 2018.
-House prices across the state have risen steadily over the last couple of years.
-In May 2017, Zillow reported that the median home price in Portland had risen by 10.2% over the previous 12 months, reaching $414,000.
+Rising home values may also enable more Portland homeowners to refinance their mortgage loans in 2021.
+House prices across Portland have soared over the past year.
+In January 2021, Zillow reported that the median home price in Portland had increased 8.5% over the previous 12 months, and they are expected to increase 10.4% over the next year.
+Right now, home prices in Portland are averaging $497,589.

 Rising house values give homeowners more equity, which can make it easier to qualify for a refinance loan.
 This, too, could lead to increased mortgage refinancing in the Portland, Oregon area — especially if we see additional drops in mortgage rates.